 1: Understand your audience

-This sounds like marketing speak, but this applies as much to Alumni engagement as it does to any other communications strategy.
+This sounds like marketing speak, but this applies as much to Alumni engagement and your online community as it does to any other communications strategy.
 Usually, businesses start with a user persona.
 With current students, this is fairly easy to do, as you have specific and current information about them, for example, the subjects they study and their interests (e.g. societies, clubs).
 For alumni, this can be more difficult, especially over time, and it is easy to lose touch altogether.

 You can also make use of social listening tools like Hootsuite to find out what your alumni are talking about on social in relation to hashtags and keywords such as #Alumni #Careers or #Education.